Jaredslocker21/massage-at-solid-gym/README.md

 ## Credits

--code: Some of the code, language and structure used are examples takes from the love running walkthrough project and the coders coffee.
+- code: Some of the code, language and structure used are examples takes from the love running walkthrough project and the coders coffee.
--Photos: credits go to open licensed Adobe stock. https://stock.adobe.com/ -The submit button was inpired by:   https://freefrontend.com/css-submit-buttons/ -Help and comradary is super important and I'd like to Credit Lauren Nicole and Mats Simonsson for inspiration and encouragement!
+- Photos: credits go to open licensed Adobe stock. https://stock.adobe.com/
+- The submit button was inpired by:   https://freefrontend.com/css-submit-buttons/
+- Help and comradary is super important and I'd like to Credit Lauren Nicole and Mats Simonsson for inspiration and encouragement!
--My mentor Akshat Garg for the valuable inforamtion needed.
+- My mentor Akshat Garg for the valuable inforamtion needed.
--W3 schools for helping answering question
+- W3 schools for helping answering question
--Stack overflow but not very much.
+- Stack overflow but not very much.